Google Cloud Firestore vs Firebase Realtime Database

 These use cases demonstrate the versatility and power of Firebase Realtime Database.
 Whether you’re developing a collaborative tool, a real-time analytics dashboard, an instant messaging app, an IoT system, or a gaming application, Firebase Realtime Database can meet your real-time data needs.

-This table below provides a summarized view of the differences between Firestore & Firebase, segregated by capabilities, features, and value based implementation.
+The table below provides a summarized view of the differences between Firestore & Firebase, segregated by capabilities, features, and value-based implementation.

 For specific pricing information, users can visit Google’s pricing page, and get relative usage estimates for their workloads from Google Cloud Pricing Calculator.